A Guide to Craft Breweries in Philadelphia

 A family-run operation since 2017, with origins in a Father’s Day homebrewing kit, Wissahickon Brewing pays homage to the Lenape Indians who originally inhabited the banks of the Schuylkill River.
 The East Falls neighborhood is rich in folklore and inspired the names behind Wigwam IPA and Black Bear IPA.

-• Taproom Experience: Hikers are welcome after trekking the trails at Wissahickon Valley Park.
-This is a judgment free zone for cargo pants and prime knits.
+Taproom Experience: Hikers are welcome after trekking the trails at Wissahickon Valley Park.
+This is a judgment-free zone for cargo pants and prime knits.
 Their comfy outdoor spaces – beer garden in the summer, heated patio in the winter – make it equipped for year-round hijinks, including an inside space resembling a cozy ski lodge.

 Urban Village

-It’s only fitting one of the best new breweries in Philadelphia sits in the shadow of the old Schmidt’s Brewery, a city institution that shuttered in 1987.
+It’s only fitting one of the newer breweries in Philadelphia sits in the shadow of the old Schmidt’s Brewery, a city institution that shuttered in 1987.
 Urban Village is a “tank-to-table” restaurant and brewpub known for brick-fired pizzas and hoppy brews.
 They sell roughly 1,500 pints per week in the hip Northern Liberties neighborhood.

-• Taproom Experience: An outside illustration explaining various phases of the brewing process beckons guests inside to explore a thoughtful menu.
+Taproom Experience: An outside illustration explaining various phases of the brewing process beckons guests inside to explore a thoughtful menu.
 Foodies will go crazy for the pizza pies – cold-fermented for three days – and beer lovers will want to sample Rye Bread, an IPA with caraway seed and rye malt.
 Groove to vinyl records spun by local DJs, with live jazz, funk and blues artists performing on select evenings each week.

-Evil Genius, The Lab
+Evil Genius’ The Lab

 The beer garden at Evil Genius' Lab in Fishtown.
 Photo by JPG Photo & Video for PHLCVB.

-Evil Genius, The Lab is a retro 1990s-themed brewery that opened in 2017 in an old rail-car factory under SEPTA’s Market-Frankford “El” elevated train line on Front Street.
+Evil Genius’ The Lab is a retro 1990s-themed brewery that opened in 2017 in an old rail-car factory under SEPTA’s Market-Frankford “El” elevated train line on Front Street.
 “The Lab” focuses on pop culture references and features menus wrapped in VHS-tape cases and an old school Sega Genesis.

 A serene neighborhood brewery, Brewery Techne set up shop in 2015, inside Bar Hygge in the Francisville section of Fairmount.
 “Hygge” applies their namesake coziness and conviviality to the brewery, with a well-rounded draft list that runs the gamut from fruit-forward sours and funky saisons to over-the-top barleywines.

-• Taproom Experience: Scandinavian ambiance sets the mood at this eatery and brewery.
+Taproom Experience: Scandinavian ambiance sets the mood at this eatery and brewery.
 Walk in and hang a sharp left to a Victorian-era lounge area filled with fuzzy couches and wing-back chairs.
 Order a Lemon Meringue IPA and pair it with one of their “Hygge Boards,” a selection of customizable shared snacks.

 Dock Street